packit/research/downstream/README.md

 Once the update is done, a user gets the info via usual Fedora messaging.

-TODO: If we have some problem with the creation, we need to find a good method to communicate with the user.
+~~TODO: If we have some problem with the creation, we need to find a good method to communicate with the user.~~ User can configure a repository where Packit create an issue in case of failed update creation. (already implemented)

 ## Generic implementation issues